When your fixed rate mortgage deal ends, your mortgage will revert to your lender’s standard variable rate (SVR) of interest.

 What happens if I stay on an SVR mortgage?

-This interest rate on an SVR mortgage will (almost always) be higher than your fixed rate was.
+The interest rate on an SVR mortgage will (almost always) be higher than your fixed rate.

-To give you an idea of the difference, in April 2020 the rate for a typical two-year fixed term mortgage was under 1.5 per cent.
-By contrast, the average SVR was 3.5 per cent or higher.
+To give you an idea of the difference, the average two-year fixed-rate mortgage in July 2024 was 5.27%%, according to Rightmove..
+By contrast, the average SVR in July 2024 was 7.87%.

 The SVR can also change at any time, at your lender’s discretion.

-Various factors can cause it to rise, including changes to the Bank of England base rate, but it’s important to remember that the lender can increase it whenever they wish, and don’t need to give a reason.
+Various factors can cause it to rise, including changes to the Bank of England base rate, but it’s important to remember the lender can increase it whenever they wish and don’t need to give a reason.

 What happens if I decide to remortgage?

-If you choose to remortgage, you can either try to get a new deal with your current mortgage provider, or shop around to find a different mortgage provider offering an even better deal.
+If you choose to remortgage, you can either try to get a new deal with your current mortgage provider or shop around to find a better deal.

 A mortgage broker can be a great help in doing this.
-Your mortgage broker can search the whole market and recommend the best mortgage deals for you, based on your specific needs.
+They can search the whole market and recommend the most suitable mortgage deal for you based on your specific needs.

 Your lender will want to know if your circumstances have changed, as this could affect your affordability assessment and credit score.

-Common changes that may affect your mortgage prospects include having children, taking on new debts, or becoming self-employed.
+Common changes that may affect your mortgage prospects include having children, taking on new debt, or becoming self-employed.

 What are the costs of remortgaging?